GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 #### Hiding components
-You can keep the components you do not want to display without deleting them.
+You can keep the components which you do not want to display without deleting them.
-- In the component list of the Pet Details screen, mouse over the Group that contains Link 2, and click the eye icon on the right side
+- In the component list of the Pet Details screen, mouse over the Group that contains "Link 2", and click the eye icon on the right side
 ![bg right h:550px](images/2021-11-05-01-05-44.png)

 ---
-If you check the Preview function, you will see that Link 2 has disappeared.
+If you check the Preview function, you will see that "Link 2" has disappeared.

 You can make it appear again by clicking on the icon a second time.